Submitting your thesis

-Read the steps you need to complete to submit your thesis for examination.
+Find out how to submit your doctoral thesis for examination.

 Before you submit your thesis for examination

-- check that you are registered (you must be registered when you submit your thesis and for the three months immediately prior to submission)
+- are currently registered and will have been registered for the three months immediately prior to submission

 - inform your Victoria supervisor and your school of your intention to submit

 - provide your supervisors with an abstract of your thesis which may be forwarded to potential examiners